avivace/ror2-server/README.md

 Replace `SERVER_IP` with the public IP of the server running the Docker Image.

 By default, the server has no password and runs on UDP port 27015.
+Make sure you have crossplay disabled before joining.

 ## Customize configuration